dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/events/simple-logging.md

 -->
 [!code-csharp[LogToConsole](../../../../samples/core/Miscellaneous/Logging/SimpleLogging/Program.cs?name=LogToConsole)]

-Alternately, `LogTo` can be called as part of [AddDbContext] <xref:Microsoft.Extensions.DependencyInjection.EntityFrameworkServiceCollectionExtensions.AddDbContext%2A> or when creating a <xref:Microsoft.EntityFrameworkCore.DbContextOptions> instance to pass to the `DbContext` constructor.
+Alternately, `LogTo` can be called as part of <xref:Microsoft.Extensions.DependencyInjection.EntityFrameworkServiceCollectionExtensions.AddDbContext%2A> or when creating a <xref:Microsoft.EntityFrameworkCore.DbContextOptions> instance to pass to the `DbContext` constructor.

 > [!TIP]
 > OnConfiguring is still called when AddDbContext is used or a DbContextOptions instance is passed to the DbContext constructor.
 This makes it the ideal place to apply context configuration regardless of how the DbContext is constructed.